DoTheEvo/selfhosted-apps-docker/README.md

 The configuration in `.env` files is almost universal, `apikey` is really the username, not some placeholder.
-Only the password changes, which you generate in apikey section on SendGrid website.
+Only the password(actual value of apikey) changes, which you generate in apikey section on SendGrid website.

 ---